-Reachable set theory may be used to compute optimal maneuver locations and magnitudes by solving a pair of convex optimization problems [33, 34].
+Reachable set theory may be used to compute optimal maneuver locations and magnitudes by solving a pair of convex optimization problems [34, 35].
 A second-order cone program (SOCP) is formalized to solve for optimal times, whereas a quadratic program (QP) is formalized to solve for optimal magnitudes.
 A key benefit of this optimization-based algorithm is that it is able to solve for optimal times directly through reachable set theory, without requiring a fine discretization of the control window, thus becoming much more computationally efficient.
 Furthermore, optimal maneuver sequences of (typically) 4-6 maneuvers can be found over horizons down to a fraction of the orbit, allowing fine tracking of an approach trajectory over a progressively shrinking control horizon.

 The algorithm is able to achieve centimeter-level accuracy in closed-loop as part of a stochastic model predictive control (MPC) pipeline.
 At each new state estimate, relative motion is propagated on-board, including planned maneuvers, in open-loop.
 The plan is updated and the loop is closed whenever the difference between the predicted and desired ROE state strays above an user-specified threshold, with nominal loop closure times as per Table 2.
-This algorithm will be validated in flight during the VISORS mission [11].